PawseySC/containers-openfoam-workshop/_episodes/03_compileAndExecuteUsersOwnTools.md

 > {: .bash}
 {: .solution}

-> ## Steps for dealing with the adaptation of the case
+> ## D.I Steps for dealing with the adaptation of the case
 >
 > 1. Submit the adaptation script
 >